 One of our award-winning projects is the Reading & Mathematics Tutorial.
 We have served hundreds of students in our weekly program held at the B.L.
 Perry Library.
 Delta Kappa Omega also provides leadership training to area youth, through the Emerging Young Leaders (EYL) program for middle school girls and the Pearls of Perfection program for high school girls.

 Delta Kappa Omega also has a 501(c)3 foundation, which spearheaded the opening of the Delta Kappa Omega Providence Community Service Center in 2012.
 The center, located at 1908 Highlands Boulevard, has had a great impact in the Providence community.
-We have collaborated with the Tallahassee Police Department, the Providence Neighborhood Association, and other organizations, to provide after-school programming, clothing and food drives, and assistance to veterans.
+We have collaborated with the Tallahassee Police Department, the Providence Neighborhood Association, and other organizations, to provide after-school programming, summer enrichment programs, clothing and food drives, and assistance to veterans.

 Thank you for visiting our website.
 Please be sure to return frequently for information about our upcoming events.